What can the Students' Association do for you?

 There’s nothing quite like rocking up to your practical exam without your safety glasses.
 Thank goodness for the Equipment Loans service, right?
-They can provide stationary, loan you a calculator or safety glasses, plus they even have emergency sanitary products.
+They can provide stationary and loan you a calculator, safety glasses or wifi dongle, plus they even have emergency sanitary products.
 Forget whatever you want – except where the Students' Association is!

 The folks in the Student Advocacy Service know that it’s easy to be overwhelmed by the process of appealing a mark or academic misconduct allegations.
 So whatever academic advice or support you need, they’ll be there for you throughout the entire process with free, independent and confidential advice.
 If you’re struggling, reach out to a caseworker today.

 Unleash your creative side in Vertigo magazine, UTS’s student publication.
 Vertigo releases six issues a year, each with a unique theme – if you’ve got a story to tell, they’ve probably got a place to put it!
 To see your name in print, why not pitch your ideas or send your complete stories through today?